Middletown Township Public School District: Administration

+The district's last permanent superintendent, Jessica Alfone, retired in June 2026.
+Assistant Superintendent Kevin Cullen is serving as interim/acting superintendent until July 2027 when the new permanent superintendent is expected to start.

 Board of education

 The district's board of education, composed of nine members, sets policy and oversees the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2012) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.